Reviews You Can Rely On

 Bite Valve High-flow Blaster valve

 If you love cold sips of water on the trail, the Hydrapak HydraSleeve has you covered.
-This insulating sleeve fits most 3L hydration bladders and comes with an insulative tube.
-It offers modularized use, so you can simply use the bladder without the insulation sleeve or the system as a whole.
+This insulating sleeve fits most 3L hydration bladders and comes with an insulating tube.
+It is designed for modular use, allowing you to choose between using the bladder alone or the system as a whole, including the insulation sleeve.
 We tested it while ski touring in the winter and backpacking through hot desert conditions.
-It kept the water in our tube from freezing twice as long as uninsulated tubes.
+It kept the water in our tube from freezing twice as long as we used the insulated tube.
 It also kept our ice water cold in the reservoir 3x longer than a normal bladder.
-If you are seeking a system that'll do just that, this insulative option is our top choice.
-Enjoy it all year long, through both hot and cold weather.
+If you are seeking a system that'll do just that, this insulating option is our top choice.
+According to our lead tester, “A year-round hydration bladder like the HydraSleeve is a phenomenal resource for someone like myself who is active outdoors in all four seasons.”

 Read more: HydraPak HydraSleeve review